Takalani Sesame: List of episodes

-Awards
+Nominations and Awards

 In late 2022 the program was nominated for an Annual Kidscreen Award in the Preschool Programming category.

+In September 2024, the program was nominated for an International Emmy Award in the Kids Factual category for The Takalani Sesame Big Feelings special.

 Controversy

-The introduction of an HIV-positive Muppet, Kami, to increase awareness of HIV/AIDS was widely criticised by the U.S. political right, with such groups as the American Family Association seeing it as a means for LGBT activists to influence young viewers.
+The introduction of an HIV-positive Muppet, Kami, to increase awareness of HIV/AIDS was widely criticised by the U.S. political right, with such groups as the American Family Association seeing it as a means for HIV activists to influence young viewers.